 Currency risk represents the risk resulting from the fluctuation in the value of financial instruments as a result of changes in foreign exchange rates.
 The Company is subject to fluctuations in foreign exchange rates during its normal business cycle.
-The company did not perform any significant transactions in currencies other than the Saudi Riyal and the US dollar during the year.
-Therefore, the company was not exposed to significant risks in other foreign currencies for the year ending on December 31, 2021, as the change in the exchange rate of the Saudi riyal against the US dollar does not represent a significant currency risk.
+The company did not perform any significant transactions in currencies other than the Saudi Riyal, US dollar and euro during the year.
+Therefore, the company was not exposed to significant risks in other foreign currencies for the year ending on December 31, 2022, as the change in the exchange rate of the Saudi riyal against the US dollar and euro does not represent a significant currency risk.